What "I'm Not Ready for a Relationship Right Now" Actually Means

 It's not always conscious

-He's probably not sitting at his desk thinking "let me deploy a pseudo-disclosure."
-He just knows, on some level, that this is the magic phrase that gets him what he wants without the mess.
-His nervous system found this script the same way yours found the spiral -- through repetition.
+I want to be clear: I wasn't sitting at my desk thinking "let me deploy a pseudo-disclosure."
+I just knew, on some level, that this was the phrase that would get me what I wanted without the mess.
+My nervous system found this script the same way yours found the spiral -- through repetition.
+The man texting you almost certainly experiences himself as honest in the moment of sending it.

 "You deserve more than I can give right now" is the manipulative half